Sunday, March 18, 2012

-A GPS receiver lets runners track their athletic performance — not only how far you run, but heart rate, elevation gain, and more.
+Why use a GPS for running?
+For one thing it will let you track your athletic performance — not only how far you run, but your heart rate, elevation gain, and more.
 And it gives you an easy way to maintain a record of your data; just download it to your computer.
 The units below are less than ideal for navigation, but they are great for capturing your running stats.
-Here’s a run down (pardon the pun) on a few key models:
+Here’s a run down (pardon the pun) on a few key models, with the more recent releases shown first:

 Garmin Forerunner 610

-The newest model, the Forerunner 610 (shown at left and in the image at the top of this page), eliminates the problematic touch bezel found on the 400 series, repalcing it with the Forerunner’s first touchscreen.
-The current top of the line.
+A recent introduction, the Forerunner 610 (in the image at the top of this page), eliminates the problematic touch bezel found on the 400 series, replacing it with the Forerunner’s first touchscreen.

 Garmin Forerunner 210

-Another recent release the Forerunner 210, keeps the small form factor of the Forerunner 110, but brings some additional features, including added pace functionality.
+The Forerunner 210 (shown at right), keeps the small form factor of the Forerunner 110, but brings some additional features, including added pace functionality.

 Garmin Forerunner 110